Women's sports leagues band together with SheIS initiative - WDEF

 “Right off the bat, they were so supportive,” Andress said.
 “We have to do it together.
 Let’s do it, but let’s do it right.
 It’s going to be professional, top notch.
 It’s about us as females recognizing we can bring the fans not just to hockey, but to the WNBA.
 Tennis needs more eyes on the TV.
 It’s not about everyone else making the difference for us, but us making the difference for ourselves.”

-There has been much discussion over the years about the wage gap between the genders in sports.
-Tennis is one of the few sports where the women have some parity with the men as far as earnings.
-All four Grand Slam events pay the two sexes equally.
+There has been much discussion over the years about the wage gap in sports between the sexes.
+Tennis is one of the few sports where the women have some parity – all four Grand Slam events pay both sexes equally.

 “I think the secret sauce for women’s tennis started with our athletes,” Allaster said.
 “It took their advocacy and courage to stand up to the establishment much like soccer players and female hockey players have.
 It was Billie Jean King and the ‘Original 9’ saying they’d do this back in the 1970s.
 The athletes have the power and SheIS is a great time to energize our athletes.”

-The SheIS group need only look as far as Seattle to see a group already using this format of cross-sport support.
-Force 10 Sports Management owns and operates the Seattle Storm.
-The group also runs the Seattle Reign of the women’s soccer league and the Seawolves of the rugby league.
+The SheIS group can point to a Seattle group already using the multisport format.
+Force 10 Sports Management owns and operates the WNBA’S Seattle Storm.
+The group also runs the Seattle Reign of the National Women’s Soccer League and the Seawolves of Major League Rugby.
 There is cross-promotion among the sports.

 “Seattle is absolutely the model,” Borders said.
 “They were doing that before SheIS is born.”

-The city itself has also embraced female athletes such as Sue Bird, Megan Rapinoe and Breanna Stewart.
+The city has embraced female athletes such as Sue Bird, Megan Rapinoe and Breanna Stewart.

-Before the launch Tuesday, members of the founding committee, league commissioners and prominent members from across the sports world gathered at the WNBA office in New York to sign the SheIS pledge.
+Before the launch Tuesday, members of the founding committee, league commissioners and prominent figures from across sports gathered at the WNBA office in New York to sign the SheIS pledge.

-Andress expects other sports like soccer, gymnastics, swimming, cycling and running to join the movement.
+“The heroes who run, walk and play among us make up 51 percent of the global population, yet have little to no visibility in the sports world,” said Dr. Jen Welter, who was the first female coach in the NFL.

-The initiative isn’t just limited to sports leagues.
-The WWE also signed on, with Stephanie McMahon taking the pledge.
+The other leagues that already joined are Women’s Pro Lacrosse, Canada Basketball, Rugby Canada and the National Women’s Hockey League.
+Andress expects other sports like soccer, gymnastics, swimming, cycling and running to join soon, too.
+Through the initiative, the leagues also aim to help increase young girls’ participation in sports.

 “Women for so long have been competitive no matter what they do in life,” WNBA player Chiney Ogwumike said.
 “We are even more powerful when we are collaborative.
 In public, we have to support each other.”